Rachel Flatt performs a layback spin at the 2011 Rostelecom Cup in Moscow, Russia.

 According to Newton’s first law, the velocity of an object cannot change unless a force is applied.
 If we wish to change the momentum of a body, we must apply a force.
 The longer the force is applied, the greater the change in momentum.
 The impulse is the quantity defined as the force multiplied by the time it is applied.
 It is a vector quantity that has the same direction as the force.
 The units for impulse are N·s but we know that Newtons are also kg·m/s2 and so N·s = (kg·m/s2)(s) = kg·m/s.
 Impulse and momentum have the same units; when an impulse is applied to an object, the momentum of the object changes and the change of momentum is equal to the impulse.

 A 0.15 kg ball is moving with a velocity of 35 m/s.
 Find the momentum of the ball.

-Example Problem: If a ball with mass 5.00 kg has a momentum of
+If a ball with mass 5.00 kg has a momentum of , what is its velocity?

 If you jump off a porch and land on your feet with your knees locked in the straight position, your motion would be brought to rest in a very short period of time and thus the force would need to be very large – large enough, perhaps, to damage your joints or bones.

 Suppose that when you hit the ground, your velocity was 7.0 m/s and that velocity was brought to rest in 0.05 seconds.
 If your mass is 100. kg, what force was required to bring you to rest?